Meet our Year 4 Team:

 How we read in our guided reading lessons:

-This term, we will look at place value (4-digit numbers), addition and subtractions, multiplication and area.
+This term, we will look at decimals, money, time, geometry and statistics.

 We will look ahead to the Times Table Check that takes place towards the end of the year.
 Check out www.timestables.co.uk for some fantastic games to aid learning as well as TTRS and www.topmarks.co.uk.